azimgd/shadowlist/README.md

 # react-native-shadow-list (alpha release)

 ShadowList is a new alternative to FlatList for React Native, created to address common performance issues and enhance the UX when dealing with large lists of data.
-This component utilizes Yoga measurements to pre-calculate the dimensions of children elements on shadow nodes before laying out items on the screen, ensuring efficient recycling of both Shadow Nodes and UIViews.
+It invokes Yoga to calculate the layout of Shadow Nodes and constructs a Fenwick Tree with layout metrics.
+By virtualizing children and rendering only items within the visible area, ShadowList ensures optimal performance.
 It's built on Fabric and works with React Native version 0.73 and newer.

 ## Out of box comparison to FlatList
 | Feature                       | ShadowList  | FlatList   |